lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

     Plot parameters for the lightcurve.

+3.2.
 View the r-band lightcurve for this SNIa.

 .. figure:: /_static/portal_tut02_step03b.png
     :name: portal_tut02_step03b

     The r-band lightcurve for the SNIa of interest.

-3.2.
-To add a plot of time *versus* seeing: use the settings icon, choose "Add New Chart" and match the parameters shown below, then click "OK".
+3.3.
+To add a plot of time versus seeing: use the settings icon, choose "Add New Chart" and match the parameters shown below, then click "OK".

 .. figure:: /_static/portal_tut02_step03c.png
     :name: portal_tut02_step03c

     Plot parameters for the time *versus* seeing plot.

-3.3.
+3.4.
 To add a plot to visualize the astrometric precision: use the settings icon, choose "Add New Chart" and match the parameters shown below, then click "OK".
 Note that in both the X and Y parameters, the difference between the DiaSource coordinate and the DiaObject coordinate are divided by 3600, so that the plot axes are in arcseconds.

 .. figure:: /_static/portal_tut02_step03d.png